LiorTahulian/Node_JS_Biz_Cards-/README.md

 to install all the required libraries.

 3. Change the "env.example" file to ".env" and enter the various variables (if needed).
-Delete aa variaables which are not needed.
+Delete the variables which are not needed.
    Default values for various variables, used in the project, can be found under config->default.json.

 4. In the end, after doing all that, you can write in the command line: